ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Use of Date for Anti-Replay

-Clients SHOULD include a `Date` header field in encrypted requests.
+Clients SHOULD include a `Date` header field in Encapsulated Requests.
 Though HTTP requests often do not include a `Date` header field, the value of this field might be used by a server to limit the amount of requests it needs to track if it needs to prevent replay attacks.